On-demand entertainment alternatives

 Compared to live TV streaming, on-demand services like Netflix, Amazon Prime, and Hulu are a simpler way to cut the cord.
 You don’t have to deal with weird DVR rules, ad-skipping is often the norm, and there are no arcane restrictions on where you’re allowed to watch.
 These services are also much cheaper than a channel bundle, so you can save more money.
 Be prepared, however, to give up a lot of what’s currently airing on TV, especially as Netflix and others emphasize original programming over licensed shows.

-To get started, I suggest picking at least one of the “big three” services I mentioned above, as it’ll give you a large base of movies and shows to watch:
+To get started, I suggest picking at least one of the “big three” services I mentioned above, as it will give you a large base of movies and shows to watch:

 From there, you can tack on other services as needed.
 These can include premium cable channels like HBO and Showtime, niche services like Mubi or CuriosityStream, and ad-supported services such as Pluto TV and Tubi.
 Again, you would download these apps to your streaming device, and sign up for a subscription if necessary.